-Join Bill Ferguson for an in-depth discussion in this video Virtual network concepts, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video Virtual network concepts, part of Learning VMware NSX.

 - So now we're going to talk in general about virtual network concepts.
 What is a virtual network and how do I create one and what do I need it for?
 What good does it do me?
 Well, what a virtual network is, an overlay.
 It sits on top of what we already have.
 And what is it that we already have?
 Well, for one thing, it's the vSphere Distributed Switch.
 A vSphere Distributed Switch is what ties everything together.
 If you know a little bit about vSphere, you know that when you add hosts to a vSphere Distributed Switch and then you add a distributed port group to the vSphere Distributed Switch, the distributed port group is automatically connected to all of the hosts.